AdrianGuretto/StealthPyChat/README.md

 ## PyCryptodome
 This library is used for RSA, AES encryption.
 Official API documentation: https://pycryptodome.readthedocs.io/en/latest/src/introduction.html

-All other libraries utilized in the project are python-built-in
+***All other libraries utilized in the project are python-built-in.
+You can find a complete list in requirements.txt***

 # Demonstation
 1) Starting the server with the following command: ```python3 server.py```